Thamesmead: 2000s

 In 2000, TTL was wound down and two new organisations were formed.
 In broad terms, Gallions Housing Association took over the ownership and management of the housing assets whilst Tilfen, later Tilfen Land, took over the remaining undeveloped land.
 Tilfen is jointly owned by Gallions and Trust Thamesmead.
 District heating and cable radio broadcasting were pioneered in Thamesmead.
 The District heating system was decommissioned around 2000; properties connected to it had wet radiator systems installed by the landlord.

-The Tavy Bridge area is now being redeveloped by Gallions in partnership with Wates Group; the plans include homes with dwelling space at ground-floor level, making them susceptible to any future flooding.
+The Tavy Bridge area was redeveloped by Gallions in partnership with Wates Group; the plans included homes with dwelling space at ground-floor level, making them susceptible to any future flooding.
+The Lesnes estate is also planned to be demolished and redeveloped by Bexley Council and the Peabody Trust.

 Thamesmead now features a retail park finished in brick anchored around a Morrisons Supermarket; there is also a shopping parade which has mainly service-based outlets such as hairdressers and estate agents.
-It features a clock tower and lake.
+It features a clock tower and a lake.
 Some of the original overhead pedestrian walkways have been demolished for reasons of public safety and some ground-floor garages have been unfilled, as incidents of crime deterred their use as parking space.

 Trust Thamesmead is a registered charity set up to provide community services across Thamesmead.
 It runs six community centres and a variety of projects promoting social development and work and training projects.